spryker/spryker-core/Bundles/IndexGenerator/README.md

 # IndexGenerator Module

 Postgres does not auto create indexes for foreign-key columns.
-This module brings a console command to create schema files with index definitions for all tables and their foreign-key columns which do not have an index definition.
+This module provides a console command to create schema files with index definitions for all tables and their foreign-key columns which do not have an index definition.
-It provides a console commands.

 ## Installation